CUBRID/cubrid-testtools/doc/cci_guide.md

 check_local.log  dispatch_tc_ALL.txt        feedback.log              monitor_local.log  test_local.log
 current_task_id  dispatch_tc_FIN_local.txt  main_snapshot.properties  runtime.log        test_status.data
 ```
-For more detail information, plesae refer to shell test guide.
+For more detail information, plesae refer to SHELL test guide.

 ### Check detail result for each case
 The results of each test case are generated to the same path with test cases.